ktroutman/ktroutman.github.io/_posts/2020-01-28-Using pandas category dtype for processing pipelines.md

-# Using pandas category dtype for processing pipelines

 When processing known data of a reasonable size in a ETL pipeline, often you want to eek out some performance for the reading and transformations.
 If you have mixed data types (e.g. strings and floats), doing standard operations can be costly given that pandas makes a best-guess at the data type and will often read in particular columns as objects.

 Specifying data types when you read in the data has many benefits, and is even necessary for other frameworks such as dask.
 But when you are working with strings, they can take up alot of memory and are slower to evaluate.

 Enter the "category" data type from pandas.

 If you know beforehand that the values in a column are categorical, you can specify on read that the dtype of the column should be considered as such.

 ```python